wolkenheim/json-serializer/README.md

 ## Part 4: Default formatting for certain types
 All works fine, there is a problem though.
 Format classes have to be used for complex types.
 That means a lot of writing attributes in classes.
 Not ideal.
 So it would be good to have a default formatting strategy for those types.
 DateTime class is another candidate here.
 Dates have to be parsed.
+We chose a global ISO8601 option for now.
 Most methods in PropertyRuleMapper take currently ReflectionProperty as an argument.
 A refactoring can be made here to a new ReflectionPropertyMapper class.

+I added an DateTime property to the Dummy User class in tests as well.
+This works.
+No annotation - global DateTime format is picked and formats the date property successfully without an attribute: `"createdAt":"2022-01-22T00:00:00+0000"` We can also remove the attribute for the Enum property in the User class.
+It is still getting formatted.